mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 Your cluster comes preconfigured with a few different core addons that provide functionality to your cluster upon creation.
 These include: CSI, CNI, Cluster Autoscaler, and Node Feature Discovery.
 New versions of DKP may come pre-bundled with newer versions of these addons.
 Perform the following steps to update these addons.

-1. If you have more than one essential license, ensure your `dkp` configuration references the management cluster where you want to run the upgrade by setting the KUBECONFIG environment variable [to the appropriate kubeconfig file’s location][kubeconfig].
+<p class="message--warning"><strong>IMPORTANT:</strong>If you have more than one essential license, ensure your <code>dkp</code> configuration references the management cluster where you want to run the upgrade by setting the `KUBECONFIG` environment variable <a href="https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/">to the appropriate kubeconfig file location</a>.</p>

 <p class="message--note"><strong>NOTE:</strong> An alternative to initializing the KUBECONFIG environment variable is to use the <code>--kubeconfig=cluster_name.conf</code> flag, ensuring that Kommander upgrades on the workload cluster.</p>